 Leeks may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
-Mild in flavor, leeks are often used to flavor soups and stocks, but they are powerful prebiotic vegetables that offer an array of digestive benefits on their own.1
+Mild in flavor, leeks are often used to flavor soups and stocks, but they are powerful prebiotic vegetables that offer an array of digestive benefits on their own.

 Leeks are a member of the allium family, which means they are related to onions, garlic, chives, and ramps.
 Leeks are an ancient food, and evidence shows they were regularly eaten across the ancient Greek, Roman, and Egyptian empires.
-They continue to play a significant part in dishes across Europe, the Middle East, and southeast Asia.
+They continue to play a significant part in dishes across Asia and Europe.
 Like other members of the allium family, leeks are excellent at building flavor in a dish, as in soups like Scottish cock-a-leekie or French potage parmentier, but because they are milder than some of their onion relatives, leeks can also be cooked and served more or less on their own, as in the Turkish dish zeytinyağlı pırasa.
 White on the bottom, green on the top, the whole leek plant is edible, although the bottom is more tender and has a stronger flavor, while the upper, outer leaves are tougher and milder.

 Yes.
 Leeks are a great source of folate and vitamin A, nutrients supportive to baby’s healthy growth and vision.
 Leeks also contain fiber and are a source of plant-based iron, making them beneficial for gut health and development.
-Powerful sulfur-containing compounds give leeks and other allium plants (scallions, chives, ramps, and onions) their distinctive scent, while polyphenols offer antibacterial, antioxidant, and antiviral properties to help keep you and baby healthy.2 3
+Powerful sulfur-containing compounds give leeks and other allium plants (scallions, chives, ramps, and onions) their distinctive scent, while polyphenols offer antibacterial, antioxidant, and antiviral properties to help keep you and baby healthy.

 ★Tip: Leeks are typically grown in dirt mounds, which means that they do need a thorough rinsing before cooking.
 To best clean leeks, trim the roots and the very tops of the leaves, cut the leeks down the middle lengthwise, and swish the halves in a bath of cool water.
 Then, give them a final rinse in a colander.